JPalounek/TorchSharp-Blackwell/README.md

+# ⚠️ UNOFFICIAL EXPERIMENTAL PACKAGES ⚠️

 # TorchSharp with CUDA 12.8 Support for NVIDIA RTX5080 (Blackwell Architecture)

+## 🚨 **EXPERIMENTAL - USE AT YOUR OWN RISK** 🚨

+**These are unofficial, community-maintained experimental packages for early RTX 5080 Blackwell GPU testing.**

+❌ **NOT officially supported by:**
+- Microsoft/.NET Foundation
+- PyTorch/Meta
+- NVIDIA

+✅ **Intended for:**
+- Early adopters and researchers
+- Development and testing only
+- Community experimentation with RTX 5080

-This fork of TorchSharp adds support for NVIDIA's RTX5080 GPUs with Blackwell architecture using CUDA 12.8 and LibTorch 2.7.0.
+This experimental fork adds support for NVIDIA's RTX5080 GPUs with Blackwell architecture using CUDA 12.8 and LibTorch 2.7.0.

 ## New Features